emmygood/identity/README.md

 [Live webpage](https://emmygood.github.io/identity/)

 ## Introduction

 Identity is a site about a London hair salon that caters to an LGBTQ+ audience.
 The site offers a friendly welcome to those who wish to be their authentic true selves in a safe and friendly environment without intimidation; which to most is paramount.
 The site showcases the styles it offers as well as the ease of choosing what service they which to receive, and easy to follow booking system.

+---

+## User Experience

+### Audience
+1. People looking for a safe, friendly environment to get their haircut.
+2. People looking for a place that caters to their needs.
+3. People looking for a salon that is current with the latest hair techniques.

+### Expectations
+1. Easily click through the site and gather all relevant information.
+2. Clear layout and presentation.
+3. Accessible for all.
+4. Easy way to book in or call the salon.
+5. Clickable links that function properly.
+6. Clear and easy to read content to read quickly.

+### First time user
+1. As a first time user, I want to know what the salon offers.
+2. I want to know where the store is located.
+3. I want to know the price of the services.
+4. I want to know the opening times.

+### Returning user
+1. As a returning user, I want to be able to book in easily.
+2. I want to find them on social media platforms.
+3. I want to be able to look at past work.
+4. I want to know directions to the salon.

+### Site owner
+1. As the site owner, I want users to gain an understanding of what the salon offers.
+2. I want people to be able to find us on social media.
+3. I want the users to know what services we offer.

+---

 ## UX
 ### Color Palette